jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzeditorjava/index.md

 Although it's great that the application is running, it's not interesting as it is.
 You will push updates to it.

 You can work with your application code in many ways.
 For example, with auto-deploy, you can modify the code that runs in your app by pushing the changes to a Git repository.
-The mechanism that implements auto-deploy is provided by the IBM DevOps Services, but more about that later.
+The mechanism that implements auto-deploy is provided by the IBM® Bluemix™ DevOps Services, but more about that later.

 To enable automatic deployment, on your app’s overview page, click **ADD GIT**.

 ![Add Git][11]

-You might be prompted to enter your password because DevOps Services must verify that it can act on your behalf.
+You might be prompted to enter your password because Bluemix DevOps Services must verify that it can act on your behalf.

-![DevOps Services sign in page][12]
+![Bluemix DevOps Services sign in page][12]

-**Note:** The first time that you access DevOps Services, you might need to create a Jazz™ ID and link it to your IBM id.
+**Note:** The first time that you access Bluemix DevOps Services, you might need to create a Jazz™ ID and link it to your IBM id.
 A Jazz ID is a kind of short name that is used in several places, including in the URL for the repository that is about to be created for you.
 Follow the instructions in the window.
 You'll see it only once.

 Make sure that the check box to populate the Git repo with the starter application package and automatically deploy the app is selected.
 Click **CONTINUE**.
 When you are prompted, click **CLOSE**.